birddograbbit/Magic8-Companion/docs/ML_INTEGRATION_FIX.md

 3. **Missing Models**: The most common cause is that ML models haven't been trained yet.

+4. **Model Training Issues** (NEW): Even when models exist, they may return constant predictions due to:
+   - Fixed VIX thresholds (>30, <12) don't match actual data distribution
+   - Most training data falls into "normal" volatility category
+   - Volatility model becomes a DummyClassifier with constant predictions

 ### Fixes Applied (June 25, 2025)

 1. **Fixed Import Path** in `magic8_companion/unified_main.py`: